Click to change the region

 InGaAs PIN Photodiodes

-Modern InGaAs PIN photodiodes are panchromatic and convert broadband light to photocurrents in the Vis-NIR range.
+Modern InGaAs PIN photodiodes are panchromatic and convert broadband light to photocurrents in the Visible-NIR range.
 Concretely speaking, this means a sensitivity range from 500 nm to 1700 nm for regular InGaAs and – in increments – up to 2600 nm for extended InGaAs.
-Variations for data transmission are not panchromatic.

 PbS and PbSe Detectors

-PbS is a standard SWIR semiconductor detector (1 - 3.3 µm) whereas PbSe is used in the MWIR range (1 - 4.7 µm when uncooled; up to 5.2 µm when cooled).
-Our lead salt detectors are photoconductive; the detector resistance is reduced during illumination.
+PbS is a standard Short-Wave Infrared (SWIR) semiconductor detector (1 - 3.3 µm) whereas PbSe is used in the Mid-Wave Infrared (MWIR) range (1 - 4.7 µm when uncooled; up to 5.2 µm when cooled).
+Our PbS and PbSe detectors are photoconductive; the detector resistance is reduced during illumination.
 The crystal structure is polycrystalline and is produced via chemical deposition.

 Pyroelectric IR Detectors